ziapeltagames/lavender-hack/DUNGEON.md

 # Crafting Torches and Rebalancing Gear

-As an action that takes one turn, the spotlight player may step down the gear die to set the light die at a d6, or step down the fellowship die to set the gear die at a d6.
+As an action that takes one turn, the spotlight player may **step down the gear die to set the light die at a d6**, or **step down the fellowship die to set the gear die at a d6**.
 This can be done for free while regrouping or camping.